InfinityVM/InfinityVM/book/src/integration/using-program.md

 ![offchain job request](../assets/offchain-job-request.png)

+Offchain job requests can be sent by a user, your app, or any authorized third-party.
+In the case that your app sends the requests, there is an interesting class of applications that run as real-time servers.

 You can read more in the [Offchain Jobs](./offchain.md) section.

-#### Offchain Requests and App Servers

-Offchain job requests can be sent by a user, your app, or any authorized third-party.
-In the case that your app sends the requests, there is an interesting class of applications run as real-time servers.

-These servers can accept and process user requests in real-time, and regularly batch inputs and submit them to the InfinityVM coprocessor as an offchain request.
-You can write some state transition function in your zkVM program which performs compute on each batch of inputs.
-The results are finally submitted onchain and immediately usable by the app.
-An example of this is shown in the [Offchain Example: CLOB](./clob.md) section.